murchandamus/bips/bip-update-process.md

 ### References

+[OtherImplementations]: In the past, some BIPs that so-called "Other Implementations" sections that caused frequent changes to existing BIPs.
+This put an onus on the BIP champions, and frequently lead to lingering pull requests due to the corresponding BIPs’ champions no longer participating in the process.
+Many of these alternative implementations eventually became unmaintained or were low-quality to begin with.
+Therefore, "Other Implementations" sections are heavily discouraged.
 [champ]: '''Why do we prefer Champion over Author?'''
 Sometimes BIP authors discontinue work on BIPs or leave Bitcoin development.
 In that case another proponent may adopt the BIP as a new owner.